-(f) What share of output does labor receive now?
+(f) What share of output does labor recieve now?

-Labor now receives 35.36.
+Labor now recieves 35.36.

-8. Explain what determines consumption and investment?
+7. Explain what determines consumption and investment?

-In the chapter 3 model, consumption is determined by disposable income (income minus taxes), the marginal propensity to consume, and potentially an autonomous (subsistence) level of consumption.
+In the chapter 3 model, consumption is determined by disposable income and the marginal propensity to consume.
 Investment is determined by the real interest rate.

-9. Explain the difference between government purchases and transfer payments.
+8. Explain the difference between government purchases and transfer payments.
 Give two examples of each.

 Government purchases are when the government spends money on goods and services.
-Examples include spending to build roads, weapons acquisition, and building schools.
+Examples include spending to build roads, weapons accuisition, and building schools.
 Transfer payments are payments that are not in exchange for goods and services.
 Examples include subsidies to farmers, food stamps, and Social Security payments to the elderly.

-10. What adjusts to make demand for the economy's output of goods and services equal the supply?
+9. What adjusts to make demand for the economy's output of goods and services equal the supply?